 We're approaching the 31st March deadline for updated Education, Health and Care Plans for young people heading towards post-16 SEND provision.
 Last year, many young people were left for months waiting for confirmation of a place in further education because of local authority delays with finalising EHCPs, blamed on COVID and the redeployment of staff.

 But Natspec, the association for specialist further education, says difficulties for young people starts even before plans are updated.
-It's published a "damning" report into the quality of information, advice and guidance about post-16 options offered in England and Wales to young people with special educational needs and their families.
+We’ve published a "damning" report into the quality of information, advice and guidance about post-16 options offered in England and Wales to young people with special educational needs and their families.
 The report has recommendations for colleges, schools, local authorities and government to address the issues raised by parents relating to timeliness, availability, sufficiency and quality of the information, advice and guidance (IAG) on offer.

-Natspec report reveals anger and frustration at the quality of post-16 information by Ruth Perry
+Natspec report reveals anger and frustration at the quality of post-16 information

 When Katie Price’s documentary, ‘Harvey and me’, came out at the end of January, like many people watching, my heart went out to her.
 It’s such a tricky time for families with young people with SEND as school comes to an end and they have to make big decisions about the future.
 But alongside the empathy, I realised I was feeling angry, too.
 Why was she having to do so much of the research for herself, why was she so reliant on other parents for information, who was guiding her or helping her make these decisions?